-Texas pastor dies of Covid-19 a month after giving sermon on the virus' impact on her community
+Texas pastor dies of COVID-19 a month after giving sermon on the virus' impact on her community

-In her last sermon in early June, Rev. Vickey Gibbs described what she called a fractured nation, and the impact that the coronavirus was having on her community in Houston.
+In her last sermon in early June, Rev. Vickey Gibbs described what she called a fractured nation, and the impact that the coronavirus was having on her community in Houston, Texas.

-A little more than a month later, on Friday, July 10, 2020, the progressive pastor died of pneumonia caused by the coronavirus.
-Gibbs was 57.
-Her death came five days after she had tested positive, her wife Cassandra White said.
+A little more than a month later, on July 10, the progressive pastor died of pneumonia caused by the coronavirus.
+Rev. Gibbs was 57.
+Her death came 10 days after she had tested positive, her wife Cassandra White says.

-After arriving at Resurrection Metropolitan Community Church, she helped establish the church’s gospel ensemble and also formed an African-American women’s ensemble.
-Gibbs worked in various other roles at the church over the last 40 years, including as a member of the church’s board of directors and as a confidential administrative assistant for its senior pastor.
+After arriving at Resurrection Metropolitan Community Church, she helped establish the church's gospel ensemble and also formed an African American women's ensemble.
+Rev. Gibbs worked in various other roles at the church over the last 40 years, including as a member of the church's Board of Directors and as a confidential administrative assistant for its senior pastor.

-Gibbs was ordained in December 2014 and continued to serve as the church’s curriculum specialist and Diversity and Inclusion Program coordinator.
-She transitioned to her current role as associate pastor in 2015.
+Rev. Gibbs was ordained in December 2014, and continued to serve as the church's curriculum specialist and Diversity and Inclusion Program coordinator.
+She then transitioned to her current role as associate pastor in 2015.

 She was beloved by her community, so much so that her friends, family and churchgoers created a Facebook group after her death, where hundreds of members shared memories, pictures and thoughts on her and her impact on their community.

-Gibbs married White, the gospel ensemble director at the church, in 2016.
-According to her wife, Gibbs was diagnosed with lupus at a young age and had exceeded her life expectancy.
+Rev. Gibbs married White, the gospel ensemble director at the church, in 2016.
+According to her wife, Vickey was diagnosed with lupus at a young age and had exceeded her life expectancy.

 In an interview with CNN, White said she'll miss her passion for social justice as well as her ability to whip up colorful, beautiful breakfasts for them to eat together.

-Gibbs’s passion for social justice extended outside of the church as well, her wife said.
-White said Gibbs tried to call out racism in daily life and participated in countless marches and events in Houston, even though she knew that she would get sick because of her lupus.
+Rev. Gibbs's passion for social justice extended outside of the church as well, her wife says.
+White said that Vickey would try to call out racism in daily life and participated in countless marches and events in Houston, even though she knew that she would get sick because of her lupus.

-White said that after her passing, she found a list that Gibbs had left for her.
-On top of that list was an apology from Gibbs exclaiming her sadness that they did not have more time together.
-The next item on the list was a reminder to White to tell their grandson, whom Gibbs had nicknamed “Boo,” every day that she loves him.
+White says that after her passing, she found a list that she had left for her.
+On top of that list was an apology from Vickey exclaiming her sadness that they did not have more time together.
+The next item on the list was a reminder to White to tell their grandson, whom Vickey had nicknamed "Boo," every day that she loves him.

-White said she realized from early in their relationship that she had to share Gibbs with the world, because she had a calling and was destined for greatness.
+White says from early in their relationship she realized that she had to share Vickey with the world, because she had a calling and was destined for greatness.

 (0) comments